-If you enjoy reading lyrical nonfiction, then Lose Your Mother: A Journey Along the Atlantic Slave Route by Saidiya Hartman is going to be your new favorite book.
+If you enjoy reading lyrical nonfiction, then Lose Your Mother by Saidiya Hartman is going to be your new favorite book.
 She draws you in with powerful prose and cutting analysis about the history of identity formation and the grotesque story of slavery.
 It will surely make a lasting impression.

 Most Quotable Quote: "Every generation confronts the task of choosing its past."

 Set in South Florida in the early 1900s, Their Eyes Were Watching God follows the protagonist Jane while she navigates her identity as a biracial woman after the Reconstruction era.
 Published in 1937, Zora Neale Hurston wrote in an innovative style.
 Her formal techniques were quite revolutionary (she uses a lot of analepsis—a literary term for flashbacks), and her thematic exploration of a fragmented identity is equally subversive.

 Most Quotable Quote: "There are years that ask questions and years that answer."

 Born in Harlem in 1924, James Baldwin was a seminal author and activist who spent much of his life using language as a tool to disrupt hegemony.
 And boy was he good at it.
 It's almost impossible to choose just one of his books, especially because he wrote within so many different traditions (essays, plays, short stories, novels, you name it).
 For those of you who love fiction, start with Giovanni's Room, which explores the many facets of one identity while also being thoroughly entertaining.
 Once you've finished that one, move on to Another Country.